Chapter 6: No Story Left Behind

 The Department of Defense is our largest agency for a reason: successful missions need support.
 It's no different with the writing we're doing here.

-On the upside, these reactions mean we're on the right track.
-This writing is designed to bring them up.
-If nothing surfaces, we might not be writing about the right memories.
+The upside is that those reactions mean we’re on the right track.
+This kind of writing is meant to stir things up.
+If nothing surfaces, we might not be working with the right memories.

-Having someone who deeply listens isn't just comforting—it’s essential.
-Painful experiences from war, sexual assault, moral injury, or childhood abuse happen inside broken relationships.
-They tend to fully heal only in healthy, trusted ones.
+Having someone who truly listens is essential.
+Painful experiences from war, sexual assault, moral injury, or childhood abuse usually happen inside broken relationships.
+They tend to heal best inside safe, trusted ones.

-If this step feels tough, visit Chapter 10: Two Antidotes To Pain for tips on moving forward.
+If this step feels challenging, visit Chapter 10: Two Antidotes To Pain for tips on moving forward.
 Then come back here.

-• Note: If you need immediate support and can't reach your people, contact the Veterans Crisis Line.
-Dial 988 then press 1, or text 838255.
-It's available 24/7 via call, text, or live chat at https://www.veteranscrisisline.net/
+Note: If you need immediate support and can’t reach your people, contact the Veterans Crisis Line:

-For most of us, that means grabbing a pen and paper.
+For most of us, that starts with grabbing a pen and paper.

-For me, writing by hand slows things down and helps transfer the pain to the paper in a way that typing can't duplicate.
-Sometimes, when I'm writing, it feels like the emotional charge and pain drain from my body right onto the page.
+Writing by hand slows things down and helps transfer the pain to the page in a way typing can’t match.
+Sometimes, it feels like the emotional charge drains straight from my body onto the paper.

-For me, typing the first draft feels too disconnected—like I’m skimming over the deeper emotions.
-But if the emotional distance typing provides feels right, go with it.
+That said, if the emotional distance typing provides feels helpful, go with it.

 The goal is to find whatever makes it easiest to start: writing, typing, or voice-to-text.
 You can always switch methods later.